martinsbiel/appointments/README.md

 - Clone this repository
 - Duplicate the `.env.example` file, rename it to `.env`, and enter your email server credentials
 - Run `docker-compose up`

+### Running tests
+All API endpoints are tested, you can run tests by simply running `npm run test`

 ## Authentication route